-- ◆ Dissection21; OR - Endovascular embolization; OR - Post-treatment changes for ANY of the following: - Surgical procedures (including interventional); OR - Radiation therapy; OR - Stent placement for treatment of stenosis; OR - Tumor embolization; OR - Magnetic resonance venography (MRV), head is considered appropriate if ALL of the following are TRUE: - Ultrasound and CT venography (CTV) are contraindicated or inconclusive (e.g., body habitus for ultrasound, anaphylactic reaction due to IV contrast reaction, pregnancy, pediatric); AND - ANY of the following is TRUE: - Vascular conditions, known or suspected, including ANY of the following: - Venous/dural sinus abnormalities such as ANY of the following: - Acquired thrombosis/occlusion; OR - Venous sinus stenosis; OR - Large vein injury secondary to trauma; OR - Vascular invasion or displacement by tumor; OR - Headache with ANY of the following: - With new onset or pattern during pregnancy or peripartum period; OR - Headache with features of intracranial hypertension (e.g., papilledema, pulsatile tinnitus, visual symptoms worse with Valsalva)1; OR - Initial diagnostic, one-time pre or one-time post-treatment evaluation for treatment planning or evidence of clinical concern for vascular malformation; OR - Repeat imaging of a specific area or structure using the same imaging modality (in the absence of an existing follow-up guideline) is considered appropriate when ALL of the following is
+- ◆ Dissection21; OR - Endovascular embolization; OR - Post-treatment changes for ANY of the following: - Surgical procedures (including interventional); OR - Radiation therapy; OR - Stent placement for treatment of stenosis; OR - Tumor embolization; OR - Repeat imaging (defined as repeat request following recent imaging of the same anatomic region with the same modality), in the absence of established guidelines, will be considered reasonable and necessary if ANY of the following is TRUE: - New or worsening symptoms, such that repeat imaging would influence treatment; OR - One-time clarifying follow-up of a prior indeterminate finding; OR - In the absence of change in symptoms, there is an established need for monitoring which would influence management. - Magnetic resonance venography (MRV), head is considered appropriate if ALL of the following are TRUE: - Ultrasound and CT venography (CTV) are contraindicated or inconclusive (e.g., body habitus for ultrasound, anaphylactic reaction due to IV contrast reaction, pregnancy, pediatric); AND - ANY of the following is TRUE: - Vascular conditions, known or suspected, including ANY of the following: - Venous/dural sinus abnormalities such as ANY of the following: - Acquired thrombosis/occlusion; OR - Venous sinus stenosis; OR - Large vein injury secondary to trauma; OR - Vascular invasion or displacement by tumor; OR - Headache with ANY of the following:

+- With new onset or pattern during pregnancy or peripartum period; OR - Headache with features of intracranial hypertension (e.g., papilledema, pulsatile tinnitus, visual symptoms worse with Valsalva)1; OR - Initial diagnostic, one-time pre or one-time post-treatment evaluation for treatment planning or evidence of clinical concern for vascular malformation; OR - Repeat imaging (defined as repeat request following recent imaging of the same anatomic region with the same modality), in the absence of established guidelines, will be considered reasonable and necessary if ANY of the following is TRUE: - New or worsening symptoms, such that repeat imaging would influence treatment; OR - One-time clarifying follow-up of a prior indeterminate finding; OR - In the absence of change in symptoms, there is an established need for monitoring which would influence management.